 When it comes to your dog’s diet, you’re careful about what she eats.
 After all, the food you feed your dog is the foundation of good health.

 Dogs are carnivores.
 But they’re capable of eating a mixed diet that includes fruit and vegetables, too.
-With assorted minerals and vitamins, bananas can complement a pooch’s balanced diet.
+And with their assorted minerals and vitamins, bananas are a great addition to a balanced diet.

 If you let your dog eat bananas, remember that moderation is key.
 That way, she’ll reap rewards and avoid negative consequences.